jondot/hygen/HygenVnext.md

 ## Other standardization

+### Promises
+A consistent use of promises makes chaining parts of the program flow much easier, and the advantages for async operations and error handling should be obvious.

+### Yargs
+Expand the use of yargs makes a number of things easier and nicer.
+The ability to define options and commands improves the utility of the help function, allow shell completion, and allow users to define command modules for their own generators and templates

 ### Directives
 A Directive is a specific way to render a file.
 I'd like to change the frontmatter structure to provide a clearer separation of rendering and template data.
 Deprecation city though.